GreatSandwiches/geoguessr-locate/README.md

    - Global hotkeys: Press F9 or Ctrl+Shift+S to capture while the app is in the background

 Environment
-- GOOGLE_API_KEY: your Google Generative AI key
+- GOOGLE_API_KEY: your Google Generative AI key (required for provider=gemini)
+- OPENAI_API_KEY: your OpenAI key (required for provider=openai)
 - GEOGUESSR_LOCATE_CACHE: optional path to cache directory
-- GEOGUESSR_LOCATE_MODEL: optional model override (default: gemini-2.5-flash-lite)
+- GEOGUESSR_LOCATE_MODEL: optional legacy single model override (Gemini default if not set)
+- GEOGUESSR_LOCATE_GEMINI_MODEL: override Gemini default (default gemini-2.5-flash-lite)
+- GEOGUESSR_LOCATE_OPENAI_MODEL: override OpenAI default (default gpt-5-nano)
+- GEOGUESSR_LOCATE_PROVIDER: default provider (gemini or openai; default gemini)

+GUI provider switch
+- In the GUI you can select the provider (Gemini or OpenAI) next to the model field.
+- For OpenAI enter a vision-capable model (e.g. gpt-4o-mini) and ensure OPENAI_API_KEY is set.

 Nominatim notes
 - This tool uses the public Nominatim API with a custom User-Agent and light caching.